yabetsalelign/alx_html_css/README.md

 Welcome to my ALX HTML & CSS Advanced project repository!
 This repository contains my advanced HTML and CSS project.
 ## Installation

-To get started, clone this repository to your local machine:
+If you want to get started on this project, clone this repository to your computer:

 ```bash
 git clone https://github.com/yourusername/alx_html_css.git